13 Free Resources to Make Running or Starting a Business Easier

 Whether you like it or not, your friends and family are a part of your foray into entrepreneurship.

-Kathyrn Gratton is the former president of the Hagerstown, Maryland, chapter of Score, a national small-business resource network.
+Kathyrn Gratton is the founder of Red Lips Mentor, which helps businesses develop leadership, imagination, passion and strategy.
 She says having a brutally honest support system can help, especially if you’re still in the early stages of development and need advice.

 “We all have that friend that will tell you you’ve gotten fat,” she says.
 “They are the best to run things by.
 You know they will tell you the truth.”